 Switching to asynchronous channels solves this problem.
 Using digital channels such as Facebook Messenger or WhatsApp enables customers to send a message at any time and receive a notification when the company responds.
 This also means that a history of all the interactions is saved.
 The ability to pick up where the customer left off enables continuous conversation across devices and platforms.

 Black Friday customer communications, in particular, could hugely benefit from the approach.
-For example, take a customer who has called about the progress of a delivery.
+For example, take a customer who has called about the progress of the delivery.
 After quickly selecting “delivery enquiries” in the IVR, he’s offered the option of switching to Facebook Messenger by simply pressing the number 1.
 He does so, and within moments, is sent a text directing him to a Messenger conversation chat, where a customer service agent is waiting to deal with his query.

 When using call deflection, it’s important to find out what channels your customers are using today and adopt those digital channels into your action plan.
 Demographics and location can affect the type of devices and channels used.